SakuraMatrix/docs/01 - Java.md

 - What are the different assert methods of JUnit?
 - How do I create a test case and test suite in JUnit?
 - What is Maven?
-- what is the maven lifecycle?
+- What is the maven lifecycle?
 - What is the purpose of the pom.xml?
 - What are the purposes of a maven repository among projects?